 The company were criticised for their disclosures with some claiming the incident was more widespread than they acknowledged and that the company cannot be 100% sure what was taken given the nature of the attack (administrator credentials were stolen).

-Triggered by the news of the data breach, the information security community relished the opportunity to investigate and expose what they considered to be poor security protocols adopted by Deloitte staff across the globe.
+Triggered by the news of the data breach, the information security community relished the opportunity to investigate and expose what they considered to be poor security practiced adopted by company's employees.

 We've done the analysis so you can make the decisions